 A standard form contract must deal with the rights and obligations of the customer and the retailer if something happens that is beyond the control of the customer or the retailer.

-30. Security deposits

-(1) A standard form contract must set out —

-(a) the circumstances in which the retailer may ask the customer to pay a security deposit;

-(b) the method used to calculate the amount of any security deposit; and

-(c) the maximum amount that the retailer may ask the customer to pay as a security deposit.

-(2) Provisions for the purposes of subregulation (1) must include provisions which have the same effect in relation to a security deposit as section 62(11) to (15) of the Energy Operators (Powers) Act 1979 have in relation to a security required under that Act.

-(3) This regulation does not apply to the standard form contract of a relevant corporation.
+[30.
+Deleted: SL 2022/103 r.
+12.]

 31. Payment difficulties and debt recovery

 (1) A standard form contract must deal with the rights and obligations of the customer and the retailer in circumstances where the customer has difficulty paying a bill.